Invoca/call_load_tester/README.md

 ```

 ## Rate Limiting
+> :warning: **WARNING:** You can easily overwhelm and crash a phone system with this script.
+Start with a low call per second (CPS) limit and work your way up.

 The start.rb script limits the maximum number of calls that can be started each second to the value you provide in the --cps argument.

 However, the call starts are not evenly distributed accross each second.